 Center for Health Services Research

-Stress in Meth
+Stress in ED

 This study involves three 3-hour visits to UAMS, including an in-person screening session and two laboratory day sessions.
 At the first laboratory day session, participants will be asked to either respond to three different scenarios or to imagine the circumstances surrounding their most stressful visit to an emergency department.
 Participants will then be asked to complete a simple arithmetic task.
 At the second laboratory day session, participants will be asked to watch a nature video instead of completing a speaking task and an arithmetic task.

 There is no cost to participate in this study and participants will be compensated for their time.